maidsafe/sn_fs/README.md

 File content is stored on disk in the underlying filesystem beneath the mountpoint, but these files are not visible to other processes.

-At present, the filesystem functions as an in-memory filesystem.
-All metadata is lost upon unmount.
-Also, the on-disk files containing file content are wiped, to leave the mountpoint in original (empty) condition as when it was mounted.
+At present, the filesystem functions as a hybrid memory/disk filesystem.
+All metadata (directories, symlinks, inodes, filenames) is stored in RAM and the actual file contents are stored on disk.
+All data is lost/wiped upon unmount.
+RAM is freed and the on-disk files containing file content are wiped, to leave the mountpoint in original (empty) condition as when it was mounted.

-Thus far, sn_fs has only been tested on Linux.
+Thus far, sn_fs has mainly been tested on Linux.
+It builds and runs on Mac OSX however is reported to exhibit several problems that make it mostly unusable.
+It cannot be built on Windows at this time.

 For some background, see [this thread](https://forum.safedev.org/t/filetree-crdt-for-safe-network/2833).